 On October 27, 1966, CBS first aired It’s The Great Pumpkin, Charlie Brown.
 While the network might have changed to ABC in 2001, but it has continued to air every year since and remains one of the all-time television holiday classics.
 This year is made more special by the fact that it is the 50th anniversary of the special.

-Ahead of this year’s first airing of the special on October 19 at 8 p.m., here’s a look at the history, plot and celebrations related to It’s A Great Pumpkin, Charlie Brown.
+With the special airing again on October 28 at 8 p.m.
+ET, here’s a look at the history, plot and celebrations related to It’s A Great Pumpkin, Charlie Brown.

 1. ‘Great Pumpkin’ Was the 3rd Charlie Brown Special From Animator Bill Melendez